Gokarna, Karnataka: Location

 Gokarna is about 238 km north of Mangalore, 483 km from Bengaluru and about 59 km from Karwar.
-It is between the Gangavali and Aghanashini rivers along the Karwar coast by the Arabian Sea.
+It is between the Gangavalli River and Aghanashini river along the Karwar coast by the Arabian Sea.
 It is 200 km north from the college towns of Suratkal and Manipal.

 It can be reached by Konkan Railway on the Mumbai to Mangalore route or Goa to Mangalore route.
 The railway station (called Gokarna Road) is 10 km from the town.
 The station has a retiring room at a nominal price.
 Many important trains like Matsyagandha Express, KSR Bengaluru Karwar Express, Poorna Express, Marusagar Express and Mangalore Local and DEMU local are the Daily Local Trains halt here.

 The nearest airports are Hubli Airport, Karnataka which has domestic flights only, Goa International Airport at Goa and Mangalore International Airport at Bajpe, Karnataka are the nearest airports to reach at Gokarna.

 Neighbouring villages are Bankikodla-Hanehalli, Sanikatta, Tadadi, Torke, Madangere, Maskeri, Adigone, Nelaguni and Bijjur.